saymrwulf/go-ethereum/notes.md

-2024-09-18T07:17:00 - Implementing approach from a new paper read last night (go-ethereum) 2024-09-18T17:15:00 - Refactor for clarity, might break a few tests though (go-ethereum) 2024-12-03T01:06:00 - Implementing approach from a new paper read last night (go-ethereum)
+2024-09-18T07:17:00 - Implementing approach from a new paper read last night (go-ethereum) 2024-09-18T17:15:00 - Refactor for clarity, might break a few tests though (go-ethereum) 2024-12-03T01:06:00 - Implementing approach from a new paper read last night (go-ethereum) 2024-12-03T02:48:00 - Implementing approach from a new paper read last night (go-ethereum)